iserf/CSF-CFDNA_SEQ_V1/README.md

 2. gatk Funcotator data source within github_repo/reference/funcotator_dat_source_in_use

 Both ressources can be obtained from the gatk ressource bundle or be provided upon request.
 By default, both directories above contain a missing_ressources.txt file where the neccessary ressources are mentioned.

+In addition, a Panel bed-file and interval_list have to be provided within the reference/bed directory.
+To run cnvkit, Panel targets and antitargets have to be provided within reference/cnvkit directory.
+In both directories placeholder-files "ADD_PANEL_BED_HERE"* have been placed to indicate the correct location for the respective files.

 ## Prepare the environment
 All applications within this pipeline are dockerized.
 Therefore, only little adjustments of the users environment have to be taken.